World4AI/World4AI/docs/source/reinforcement_learning/dynamic_programming/policy_iteration.rst

 The above image shows how the action-value looks like for the policy used throughout the chapter.
 The green lines show the current deterministic actions based on the state.
 The red arrows show the new policy based on greedy action-selection.

-Once the new policy and the old policy are exactly the same then we have reached the optimal policy.

 Implementation
 --------------